MrHedmad/kerblam/docs/src/manual/pipe_docstrings.md

 descriptions (note that the space after the `?` is important!), and it will treat them as [markdown](https://www.markdownguide.org/).
-The first paragraph of text (`#? ` lines not separated by an empty `#?` line) will be the title of the pipeline.
+The first paragraph of text (`#? ` lines not separated by an empty `#?` line) will be the title of the workflow.
 Try to keep this short and to the point.
 The rest of the lines will be the long description.

 Kerblam will parse *all* lines starting with `#? `, although it's preferrable